Northward-Design/gulp-recipes-es6/ingredients/css/watch-css/README.md

 Watch CSS Ingredient
 ================================================================================

-A CSS Watch, Lint, Autoprefixer, and Minify Task with Source Maps.
+A CSS Watch, Lint, Autoprefixer, and Minification Task with Source Maps.

 - Watches all `css` files in `src/css`.
-- Lints, Prefixes, and minifies all `.css` files from `src/css` to `dist/styles`.
+- Lints, Prefixes, and Minifies all `.css` files from `src/css` to `dist/styles`.
 - Renames files to `*.min.css`
 - Creates an in-line Source Map in each `.min.css` file.